The Use of Redaction Software Programs in Legal Agencies

 Why Law Firms Use Redaction

 Law firms represent the rule of law, the courts, and their clients.
 The law requires that attorneys maintain the confidentiality of their clients.
 This requirement often includes the redaction of essential details and personal data to ensure the client’s privacy.
 Rule 5.2(as) is listed under the title “Redacted Filings.”
 It describes certain personally identifying information that is required to be redacted within the content of filings.
 These redactions would include social security or tax ID number, birthdates, minors’ details, or even financial account numbers.
-When a lawyer, legal firm, or group of attorneys fail to redact their clients’ data properly, they can be considered violations of the ABA Model Rules of Professional Conduct.
+When a lawyer, legal firm, or group of attorneys fails to redact their clients’ data properly, they can be considered a violation of the ABA Model Rules of Professional Conduct.
 It also violates court rules on confidentiality.

-More importantly, as Leslie C. Levin, a professor at the University of Connecticut School of Law, describes a violation of legal representation’s primary tenant.
+More importantly, Leslie C. Levin, a professor at the University of Connecticut School of Law, describes a violation of legal representation’s primary tenant.
 “It’s also a violation of the duty of competence under Rule 1.1.
 Under Rule 1.1, competent handling of a matter includes giving the required attention to a matter.”
 Rule 1.1, as detailed, is the foundation of professional rules of conduct for lawyers.
 The law states that a lawyer “shall provide competent representation to a client.
 Competent representation requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary for the representation.”

 Today, most documents are delivered and transferred to other parties electronically.
 Courts are becoming more accepting of accepting redactions in the legal process to protect personal data from being breached or access given during civil discovery.
 Though courts sometimes make exceptions, most legal redactions are generally limited to privileged communications and personal data.

-There have been many cases in which a corporation, or lawyer, believe they have adequately redacted a document only to find out later that it was done incorrectly.
+There have been many cases in which a corporation, or lawyer, believes they have adequately redacted a document only to find out later that it was done incorrectly.
 Many media outlets have used a standard method of discovery: copy-paste.
 This method is one way to discover what is under black boxes if the redaction was performed improperly.
-When copy/pasting the details from one document onto a new word document, the missing information is suddenly present.
+When copying/pasting the details from one document onto a new word document, the missing information is suddenly present.
 This approach is actually the process that revealed the details in the Paul Manafort case.

 Courts, Evidence, Privacy

 How do the courts view privacy?
 Both state and federal courts have allowed open access to court records.
-This transparency has been the mainstay of judicial integrity, allowing cases and rulings to become public record.
+This transparency has been the mainstay of judicial integrity, allowing cases and rulings to become public records.
 For many years, courts have been challenged to use discretion with the disclosure of certain sensitive information.
 There can be a fully open court record.
 Access is available within the court’s confines, along with limited access to internet documents posted on court decisions, filings, and cases.
 Most courts have a searchable database that is available online to anyone who chooses to access it.

 Over the past several years, courts across the country have been reevaluating their privacy policies and modifying public access records.
 The idea is to increase personal data protection that can be found within court records by anyone with an internet connection.
 As society becomes more data-aware and concerned about privacy, courts are under heavy scrutiny and pressure to conform to restricting access to private data.
-Many states have enacted state security breach laws on the private-sector to protect consumer privacy and deter identity theft; it makes sense that courts would consider their own actions when handling and disbursing personal data.
+Many states have enacted state security breach laws in the private sector to protect consumer privacy and deter identity theft; it makes sense that courts would consider their own actions when handling and disbursing personal data.

 Recently the Illinois Supreme Court became more restrictive with releasing personal data, especially when placing records online, due to concerns over data privacy.
 Some Illinois residents are relieved that there is more protection for their information; however, critics and some attorneys have voiced concern that not allowing public access to court records creates an undue burden costing clients additional time and money.